 Hao-Yen Tang was born in New Taipei City, Taiwan(ROC) in 1989.
-He received the B.S. degree in electrical engineering from National Taiwan University, Taipei, Taiwan, in 2011.
+He received the B.S. degree with top 3% ranking in electrical engineering from National Taiwan University, Taipei, Taiwan, in 2011.
 After that he served national compulsory military service for one year.

 Currently, he is a Graduate Student Researcher in Berkeley Sensor and Actuator Center at University of California, Berkeley, where he is pursuing his Ph.
 D. in electrical engineering.
 His research interests include energy harvesting system, sensor interface circuits, and mixed signal integrated circuits.